KinimodD/Flipper-Zero-5GHz-Deauther/README.md

 https://github.com/jamisonderek/flipper-zero-tutorials/tree/main/gpio/uart_demo

-For the DNS I used [gorebrau's](https://github.com/gorebrau) delfyRTL: https://github.com/gorebrau/delfyRTL
+For the DNS and the web portals, I used [gorebrau's](https://github.com/gorebrau) delfyRTL: https://github.com/gorebrau/delfyRTL

 For the serial interface I used this: